jvals/worktrack/README.md

 ## How to run it?
 There are two ways to run the program, direct or Docker.

-### Prerequisites
-Create a config.ini file by copying config.ini.template.
-Remember to add a value for the authorization (can be anything but empty).

 ### Direct
 #### Dependecies
 * gcc/clang